-Devil In the Details is place in cyberspace where we share our obsession for the diabolical and occult in horror films and topics related to religion and the things it demonizes.
+Devil In the Details is place in cyberspace where we share our obsession for the diabolical, the occult, and the mythic and how these manifest in horror films; and a fascination with topics related to psychology, and to religion and the things it demonizes.

 With an obsessive eye we examine the filigreed darkness of the most diabolically accented Horror films.

 The deep answer (in three parts): Because:

 1) Film is a mirror in which society views itself, it’s changing values and social mores.
 Film is where society shares a collective dream.
 Films featuring Satanic themes have contributed a mighty influence on contemporary society’s popular views of “The Devil” and what constitutes “Evil,” from Häxan (1922) and The Seventh Victim (1943) to Rosemary’s Baby (1968), The Exorcist (1973) and The Omen (1976) and the many imitations and reiterations of the premise which have followed in their prodigious wake.
 Much of this societal hysteria peaked with the Satanic Panic of the 1980’s and 1990’s. (link)